drpd24/portfolio-starter-kit/pages/posts/xrdp.md

 # Introduction

-XRDP (X Remote Desktop Protocol) provides a convenient way to access your Ubuntu machine remotely through a graphical user interface.
+XRDP provides a convenient way to access your Ubuntu machine remotely through a graphical user interface.
 This guide will walk you through the step-by-step process of installing XRDP on an Ubuntu system

 ### Prerequisites